PRDTs: Composable Design and Verification of Consensus Protocols using Replicated Data Types: Conclusion and Future Work

 We introduced \emph{protocol RDTs} (PRDTs), a programming model for composable consensus protocols.
 PRDTs are an extension to the ARDT framework~\cite{kuessnerAlgebraicReplicatedData2023}, introducing new abstractions for high-level implementations of consensus protocols.
 PRDTs implement a knowledge-based model of consensus, where local state is treated as a representation of eventual common knowledge in the system.
 This relieves protocol designers from low-level concerns like message delivery and reordering, allowing them to focus their attention on the protocol logic and how to evolve the state of knowledge such that exactly one value is decided for every consensus instance.
 This implementation and reasoning style is made possible by the fact that PRDTs automatically ensure convergence of the \enquote{knowledge state}.

 We demonstrated that our model enables building complex protocols like Paxos through composition of basic consensus building blocks.
 Moreover, we showed how to use composition and generalized higher-order components: This allows refining protocols further by lifting them to new protocols with added capabilities such as multiple decisions in a row, and to define advanced protocols by composing simpler ones.
-Finally, we demonstrated that building protocols as PRDTs does not introduce unacceptable performance overhead on application perfomance: We did so by empirically comparing a prototype key-value store implementation based on our PRDT-based \emph{Paxos} with the well-established key-value store implementation etcd~\cite{etcd}.
+Finally, we demonstrated that building protocols as PRDTs does not introduce inherent unacceptable performance overhead: We did so by empirically comparing a prototype key-value store implementation based on our PRDT-based Multi-Paxos with the well-established key-value store implementation etcd~\cite{etcd}.
+In our experiments, both systems demonstrated comparable performance.

 We see two promising directions for future work.
 First, the monotonicity and eventual convergence of PRDTs creates opportunities for protocol optimizations.
 By taking monotonicity for granted, protocols can potentially \enquote{cut corners} and loosen certain ordering requirements, which would be necessary in a traditional message passing setting~\cite{birmanInvitedPaper2023, jhaDerechoFast2019,chuOptimizingDistributed2024}.
 Second, PRDTs could enhance mixed-consistency programming models.
 While existing languages use CRDTs for weak consistency~\cite{haasLoReProgrammingModel2024,deporre2021} and external systems for strong consistency, PRDTs could unify both consistency levels under replicated data types.